arpitghura/face-recognition/README.md

-# Face Recogntion System
+# Face Recognition System
-## Main Theme : Face Recogntion System
+## Main Theme : Face Recognition System
 ### Usecase : Device Security

 This project is a submission project for Microsoft Engage 2022.